- Course Number:

 College level reading comprehension is necessary.
 Art 218 fulfills Arts and Letters requirements for Gen. Ed., block transfer and PCC graduation.

 Intended Outcomes for the course

-* Recognize differences between historical styles of the Roman alphabet and Humanist Bookhand, with an awareness of the social and historical context in which they were developed.
+- Recognize differences between historical styles of the Roman Capitals and Humanist Bookhand, with an awareness of the social and historical context in which they were developed.

-* Create personally significant works of calligraphy that demonstrate an introductory level of skill
+- Create works of calligraphy that demonstrate introductory level skills in Roman Capitals and Humanist Bookhand.

 Outcome Assessment Strategies